cossacklabs/product-docs/acra/guides/advanced-integrations/django-acra-tutorials/_index.md

 Refer to a [Integrating Acra with Django app: short tutorial](django-acra-short-tutorial) if you are already familiar with Acra.

-Refer to a [Integrating Acra with Django app: setp-by-step tutorial](django-acra-step-by-step-tutorial) for full step-by-step guide.
+Refer to a [Integrating Acra with Django app: step-by-step tutorial](django-acra-step-by-step-tutorial) for full step-by-step guide.